-This film doesn’t retell the origins of Spider-Man all over again, its fine by me because we have already known his backstory from so many times.
+This film doesn’t retell the origins of Spider-Man all over again.
+It’s fine by me because we have already know about his backstory way too many times.
 Been there done that.

 The dialogue is filled with jokes that got me laughing.
-More Comedy has been added to the Spider-Man franchise.
+More comedic elements have been added to the Spider-Man franchise.

 Two Post-Credits Scenes are in this film, so don’t miss em!

 Feces: One of the trailers gave away a huge spoiler which gives away what’s gonna happen in The Third Act.
 The guy who approved the trailer during the marketing campaign oughta be fired for not trying to keep important details under wraps.
 Shame on him!
 I guess the marketing employees never learned their lesson after DC accidentally revealed Doomsday in Batman Vs. Superman.